 There are so many influences on culture, but here are my top 5

-- Behavior of key leaders.
-Any small change in behavior has a big impact.
+- Behaviour of key leaders.
+Any small change in behaviour has a big impact.
 For example, if you are building a one-team culture, starting to ask people if they have consulted with colleagues sends a message that this matters to you.
 Changing how you allocate time also sends a powerful signal.

 - Selection (including new hires), promotion and exiting of people, especially in leadership roles.
 Imagine you are goal is to become more customer centric.
 Hiring some new people who come from organizations known for their customer-centricity brings that mind-set into your organization, and sends the message that it matters.
 Promoting someone with this mind-set, and announcing why you did it, is very impactful too.

 - Reward system, including what gets measured to determine bonuses.
 Will you measure behavior?
 How much does this count to bonuses?
 Is the bonus system transparent?
 If customer-centricity matters, is the pool distributed in a way which rewards those who retain customers as much as those who win new ones?

 - Meetings – how they are run, what agendas, who is invited, when time is short what is cut, major rhythm-of-the-business meetings.
 If safety, or other HR matters are always the last agenda, and sometimes time runs out, what message does this send?
 For an stronger achievement culture, good meeting management sends a strong signal.
 Tighten up agendas with clear purpose for each item, improving clear decision making, following up on previous meetings.